Macko-z-Bogdanca/CgfDump/README.md

  CgfDump.exe - a command-line tool for displaying info about CryEngine 1 (Far Cry1 etc.) .cgf model files.
 Made by CryTek, fixed to work with Visual Studio 2022.

  # Building
-Open the solution file.
-Choose x86 preset
-Compile
+After opening the solution file you need to choose x86 preset and they you will be able to compile.